-James Ron, PhD, is an author and social scientist.
+James Ron, PhD, is an author and retired social scientist.
 A former academic, he spent four decades studying political violence and international affairs.

 His research in Africa, Asia, Latin America, North America, and the Middle East combined interviews, public opinion surveys, and statistical analysis.
 His scholarly articles appeared in International Organization, International Security, Human Rights Quarterly, and World Development, among others.